scott-mescudi/stegano/README.md

 Steganography is the practice of concealing data within other, seemingly innocent data in such a way that it remains undetectable to the casual observer.
 Unlike encryption, which focuses on making data unreadable, steganography hides it entirely, making the data appear normal and undisturbed.

-The most common use case for steganography is hiding text or binary data within an image, audio file, or video.
+The most common use case for steganography is hiding text or binary data within an image.
 This library enables you to easily embed and extract such hidden information from images.

 ---